Dentistry and Oral Surgery Service

 - How long does it take to get an appointment with the Dentistry and Oral Surgery Service?

-- Our service receives both primary care and referral patients by appointment on Monday and Wednesday every week.
+- Our service receives referral patients by appointment on Monday and Wednesday every week.
 The timing of the appointment will depend on the nature of the disease.
 If you are concerned that your pet requires attention prior to the first available appointment, please call (530) 752-2470 to discuss this with the service Coordinator or a clinician.
 Emergency cases are also seen after hours and over weekends.

 - Do I have to have a referral from a private practice veterinarian in order to be able to make an appointment with the Dentistry and Oral Surgery Service?